 Validation of the relative contributions of lipids and carbohydrates to oxidative phosphorylation

 In order to properly integrate hepatic glucose and lipid metabolisms, it is important that it is able to predict the rates at which fatty acids and glucose are oxidised under different conditions.
 Relatively little time series data exists investigating the rates of oxidation in liver.
 However, in the following sections the model simulations for the rates in liver are compared with experimental data for the overall rates in the body as a whole.
-Experimental and simulated rates are compared after a mixed meal in metabolically normal individuals (section 1.3.1) and after the intake of starch with either slow or fast hydrolysis rates in metabolically normal and T2DM individuals (section 1.3.2).
+Experimental and simulated rates are compared after a mixed meal in metabolically normal individuals (‘Energy production after a mixed meal’) and after the intake of starch with either slow or fast hydrolysis rates in metabolically normal and T2DM individuals (‘Comparison of energy production in metabolically healthy and diabetic individuals’).

 Energy production after a mixed meal